taiwowhyte/linkedin_etl/README.md

 2. Enable the `linkedin_etl_pipeline` DAG.
 3. Trigger the DAG manually for a chosen execution date.
 4. After completion, curated datasets will be available in S3 and queryable via Athena.

+---

+## Known Limitations & Assumptions

+- **Batch pipeline (not real-time):** The workflow is triggered manually in Airflow and processes data in batch using the execution date (`run_date`).

+- **Raw layer is file-based ingestion:** Source CSVs are assumed to exist on the local filesystem (e.g. a Kaggle download).
+This project does not include automated dataset retrieval from Kaggle/API.

+- **Idempotency scope:** Cleaned/curated datasets are designed to be idempotent per `run_date` partition (reruns rebuild that partition).
+The raw layer is treated as a landing zone and may contain multiple outputs if the same `run_date` is re-ingested.

+- **Natural keys instead of surrogate IDs:** Tables rely on natural keys (e.g. `job_link`) for uniqueness rather than warehouse-style surrogate keys.
+This is sufficient for Athena-based analytics but is not a full dimensional warehouse design.

+- **In-memory global deduplication:** Cross-file deduplication uses in-memory Python sets for simplicity.
+This is appropriate for this project’s scale, but very large cardinalities would require a distributed approach (e.g. Spark) or a database-backed strategy.

+- **Canonical “unknown” categories:** Placeholder values are normalised to NULL and then mapped to canonical labels (e.g. `unknown_company`, `unknown_location`) where stable join keys are required for analytics.

+- **Athena partitions must match S3 layout:** Athena tables assume the S3 prefixes follow the `.../run_date=YYYY-MM-DD/` convention.
+If prefixes change, the DDL/partition SQL must be updated accordingly.